pivotal-cf/metric-registrar-cli/README.md

 ```
 cf register-metrics-endpoint --help
 NAME:
-   register-metrics-endpoint - This will register your metrics endpoint which will then be scraped at the interval defined at deploy
+   register-metrics-endpoint - Register a metrics endpoint which will be scraped at the interval defined at deploy

 USAGE:
    cf register-metrics-endpoint APPNAME PATH